-History of Project/Site: The project is currently located in the Planned Industrial Zoning District (PDI).
-According to local knowledge the project site was previously used for various industrial like operations such as the Heinz pickle works which apparently processed and stored pickles for distribution.
+History of Project/Site: According to local knowledge, The site was previously used for various industrial like operations, more recently the Heinz pickle works which apparently processed and stored pickles for distribution.
 Lindsay olives previously used the site for similar olive processing, storage and distribution.
 Before that, the site was used as a tire storage facility.
-These operations, including the pallet assembly and storage operation, were apparently recognized by staff as allowed under the previous zoning code, Section 902, which listed manufacturing and storage yards as permitted by right in the PDI District.
-In reviewing the proposed expansion plans to pallet operation, the updated Zoning Code (2024) Section 215, for the PDI) Purposes, allows for industrial uses, except that this section specifically states that the purpose of this district, among other things are to: